wzscq/crvframe/README.md

 # Configurations
-Before run the dokcer instance，create the directories for configuration files.
+Before run the docker instance，create the directories for configuration files.

 ```
 #create root directory of crvframe configurations, you can use any other dirctory as the root directory.